peczenyj/speak-bro/README.md

 Try [here](http://speak-bro.herokuapp.com).
 Thanks @Lorn!

+### Dotcloud

+Soon...

 ## Final considerations

 This is a good example of using Plack applications and middlewares.
 It is easy to evolve and add other features and it is zero code, I'm just using a dsl to compose and configure other apps (all available in CPAN).

+## License

+This software is copyright (c) 2013 by Tiago Peczenyj.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

+## Thanks

+* Lorn, for helping me to deploy at heroku
+* Daniel Fernandes, for the inspiration